urieltan/tp/docs/DeveloperGuide.md

     * 1a1.
 Lifebook shows an error message

     Use case restarts at step 1.

+* 1b.
+User chooses to input the task as a recurring one

+    * 1b1.
+Lifebook will add the task as a recurring one instead.

 **Use case: Perform an action (remove, show, mark as done) on a To Do from the To Do list**